TotalMiner/totalminer.github.io/lua/functions/other.md

 ### [remove_marker](other/remove_marker)*

-> Function undefined.
+> Remove a marker from the top down map.

 ### [remove_pickups](other/remove_pickups)*

-> Function undefined.
+> Remove all pickups from the world.

 ### [remove_sky_color](other/remove_sky_color)*

-> Function undefined.
+> Remove the current global sky color.

 ### [remove_sky_color_player](other/remove_sky_color_player)*

-> Function undefined.
+> Remove the current context sky color.

 ### [remove_tint_color](other/remove_tint_color)*

-> Function undefined.
+> Remove the current global tint color.

 ### [remove_tint_color_player](other/remove_tint_color_player)*

-> Function undefined.
+> Remove the current context tint color.

 ### [remove_waypoint](other/remove_waypoint)*

-> Function undefined.
+> Remove the current waypoint.

 ### [script_internal](other/script_internal)*